 Keep your identity in Christ, where it belongs.
 Don’t let this phrase become a nice Christian platitude; ground yourself in your faith from day one.

 The grand prize, gold medal, world record, and Super Bowl ring never last in this life; your relationship with loving God and loving others does.

 Be grateful, soak in the joy, and remember with heartfelt thanks the championship day, but move on to greater days with family and friends and find ways to help and serve others.

 Jesus said, “Anyone who aspires to greatness must serve the rest; whoever wants to rank first among you must serve the needs of all.”

 You reach your God-given potential in your post-athletic career by helping and serving others with your unique giftings.

 You can start exploring your other gifts now.
 You can also talk to a professional who can help you walk through the next steps of your journey.

-Some organizations help people transition to life after sports by providing various services on the emotional and career side of life after sports.
-You can search for and utilize one if you need help transitioning after the playing days.
+Some organizations also help people transition to life after sports by providing various services on the emotional and career side of life after sports.
+You can search for and utilize one if you need help transitioning after your playing days.